Noxalas/acit4420_bank_account_assignment/README.md

 `SavingsAccount` only extends functionality relevant to savings (interest handling).
 Meanwhile, `CheckingAccount` focuses on transaction fee management.

+### Docstrings

+All methods are documented using Python docstrings.
+This provides built-in documentation that is displayed in IDEs when hovering over a method

 ### Error handling

 Methods return a `boolean` to indicate success or failure.
 This enables more robust error handling (e.g. preventing overdrafts, rejecting invalid deposits).